Battle of Halen: 12 August: morning

-It was only in the early hours of the 12 August that the Belgian army command at Leuven realised that the Germans were directing large amounts of infantry and cavalry to Halen.
-The German cavalry did not begin to move until 12 August due to the fatigue of the horses caused by the intense summer heat and a lack of oats.
+It was only in the early hours of 12 August that the Belgian army command at Leuven realised that the Germans were directing large amounts of infantry and cavalry to Halen.
+The German cavalry did not begin to move until 12 August, due to the fatigue of the horses caused by the intense summer heat and a lack of oats.
 The 2nd Cavalry Division (Major-General von Krane) advanced through Hasselt to Spalbeek and the 4th Cavalry Division (Lieutenant-General Otto von Garnier) advanced via Alken to Stevoort.
-At 7:00 a.m., the Belgian Headquarters discovered from intercepted wireless messages that German troops were advancing towards de Witte's position and sent the 4th Mixed Brigade to reinforce the Cavalry Division.
+At 7:00 a.m., the Belgian Headquarters discovered, from intercepted wireless messages, that German troops were advancing towards de Witte and sent the 4th Mixed Brigade to reinforce the Cavalry Division.
 The reinforcements took until 2:00 and 3:00 p.m. to arrive.

-The majority of the Belgian troops had taken position near and to the south of the IJzerwinningshoeve (a local farmhouse).
+The majority of the Belgian troops had taken position near and to the south of the IJzerwinningshoeve farmhouse.
 Only one company of carabineer-cyclists (approximately 150 men) guarded the bridge across the Gete.
 Marwitz ordered the 4th Cavalry Division to cross the Gete and at 8:45 a.m., the 7th and 9th Jäger battalions advanced.
 Around 8:00 a.m., German infantry, backed by artillery, attacked the bridge and soon made the defenders' position untenable.
-The decision was made to blow up the bridge and to retreat to the south of Halen behind the railway dam.
+The decision was made to blow up the bridge and to retreat to the south of Halen, behind the railway dam.
 Due to the poor quality of the Belgian gunpowder, the explosion only partly destroyed the bridge.
 A German scouting party advancing from Herk-de-Stad came under fire from Belgian troops and c.
 200 Belgian troopers attempted to set up a fortified position in the old brewery in Halen but were driven out when the Germans brought up field artillery and got c.
 1,000 troops into the centre of Halen.

 The German command was euphoric when informed that the important bridge had been taken quickly and almost undamaged.
 German cavalry units moved into Halen in force.
-At the same time, a pontoon bridge was built near Landwijk castle at Donk to transfer more troops across the Gete for a flank attack on the Belgians.
-The first attacks on the station of Halen and the railway dam were repulsed by two companies of carabineer-cyclists with rifle and machine-gun fire.
+At the same time, a pontoon bridge was built at Donk, near Landwijk castle, to transfer more troops across the Gete for a flank attack on the Belgians.
+The first attacks on the station of Halen and the railway dam were repulsed by two companies of carabineer-cyclists, with rifle and machine-gun fire.
 The pressure of the German infantry attacks made their position untenable; around noon the soldiers retreated on foot through fields, to join the main force of the division.
 The Belgian artillery opened fire, which exposed its masked positions; the artillery officers had had ample time to explore the landscape and take up their positions and the guns on the hill known as the Mettenberg were sited perfectly.
-The shells exploded in the centre of Halen, where a large number of German troops were positioned and caused panic.
+The shells exploded in the centre of Halen, occupied by a large number of German troops and caused panic.
 At first, the Germans thought the artillery-fire was coming from a hill known as the Bokkenberg.